msilva2203/ChatEau/README.md

 # ChatEau

 ## Overview
-This is a simple chat application developed in C++.
+This is a simple cross-platform chat application developed in C++.
 It allows multiple users to communicate with each other in real-time over a network.
 The application includes both a server and a client component.

 ## Features
 - Real-time messaging